Repetition and recurrence times: Dual statements and summable mixing rates: Lower bound for the repetition time

-Now we will derive a lower bound for the repetition time.
-This proposition refines \citep[Theorem 9.25]{Debowski21} by using the weighted conditional entropy rather than the min-entropy conditioned on the infinite future. \begin{proposition} Consider a stationary process $(X_i)_{i\in\mathbb{Z}}$ over a countable alphabet.
+The following proposition refines \cite[Theorem 9.25]{Debowski21} by using the weighted conditional entropy rather than the min-entropy conditioned on the infinite future. \begin{proposition} Consider a stationary process $(X_i)_{i\in\mathbb{Z}}$ over a countable alphabet.
 Assume that $\sum_{k=1}^\infty \rho_k<\infty$ for some $\rho_k>0$.
 Define the weighted conditional entropy

-Almost surely, for sufficiently large $k$ we have
+Almost surely, for sufficiently large $k$, we have